Certified Translation

 • High school (Baccalauréat) diploma

-Generally speaking, a sworn translator (traducteur assermenté) is authorized to officially translate any document written in a foreign language that must be presented in court or before the French (or foreign) administrative authorities.
-This is all the more valid for the translation of documents which enable the authorities to draw up official civil status documents (marriage certificates, residence permits, divorce decrees, notarial acts, affiliations to Social Security, to CAF, child adoptions, birth certificates, ...).
-An official translation is of course required for French documents requested by foreign consulates.
+Clients may need certified translations for many reasons and our translators are authorised to officially translate any document written in a foreign language that must be presented in court or before the Irish administrative authorities.
+This is all the more valid for the translation of documents that enable the authorities to draw up official civil status documents (marriage certificates, residency permits, divorce decrees, claiming public benefits, child adoptions, birth certificates, ...).
+In some states, Certificates of Accuracy of Translation may be required for specific documents (driving licences), so be sure to check the translation requirements with the relevant authority.